logzly. Chocolate Craft

 Now that you’ve mastered the temperature dance, it’s time to use your tempered chocolate.
 Here are a few quick ideas:

-Remember to work in a cool, dry room.
+Work in a cool, dry room.
 If the air is too warm, the chocolate may set too slowly, giving you a sticky mess.
-A quick blast of cool air from a fan can help, but never refrigerate tempered chocolate—cold will cause it to bloom later.
+A gentle fan can help, but never refrigerate tempered chocolate—cold will cause it to bloom later.

 My Personal Shortcut